Meet Love Island 2020 contestant Luke Mabbott – the new boy who gets mistaken for Justin Bieber

-Winter Love Island is nicely underway, with a gaggle of younger singles converging on a luxurious villa in South Africa within the hopes of discovering a companion.
+Winter Love Island is effectively underway, with a gaggle of younger singles converging on a luxurious villa in South Africa within the hopes of discovering a associate.

-Two late additions are becoming a member of in on the motion, each with the identical first identify simply to make issues just a little extra complicated: semi-pro footballer Luke Trotman and heating engineer Luke Mabbott.
+Two late additions are becoming a member of in on the motion, each with the identical first identify simply to make issues a bit extra complicated: semi-pro footballer Luke Trotman and heating engineer Luke Mabbott.

-Luke M has been mistaken for celebrity singer Justin Bieber prior to now and is on the lookout for a brand new girlfriend after lately popping out of a four-year relationship.
+Luke M has been mistaken for famous person singer Justin Bieber up to now and is on the lookout for a brand new girlfriend after not too long ago popping out of a four-year relationship.

-See who Luke is becoming a member of with our full Love Island 2020 contestants checklist.

 Right here’s all of your important data on Luke M.